TheOdinProject/curriculum/nodeJS/express_and_mongoose/express_102_crud_and_mvc.md

 ### Additional resources

-This section contains helpful links to other content.
+This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- For a deeper explanation of MVC you could read [this article from freeCodeCamp](https://medium.freecodecamp.org/simplified-explanation-to-mvc-5d307796df30).
+- For a deeper explanation of MVC you could read this [article from freeCodeCamp](https://medium.freecodecamp.org/simplified-explanation-to-mvc-5d307796df30).
 - This [crash course video](https://www.youtube.com/watch?v=DZBGEVgL2eE) from Web Dev Simplified gives a run-down of how you should expect to use MongoDB (Mongoose) in Node.js, as well as some advanced things you can do with object schemas.